tab1-web/faq/docs/support/troubleshooting/technical-issues.md

 Additionally try:

+- [ ] [Reinstalling .NET frameworks or Enable them](https://youtu.be/57HbrVq6Ej0?si=uUNFievc5M00opIf&t=105), click on drop down and tick the options below as well.
 - [ ] Restarting your **router**
 - [ ] Restarting your **computer**
 - [ ] Disabling **Riot's Vanguard**, and **other anti-cheats**.